Birth date: March 15, 1933

 Mother: Celia (Amster) Bader

-Other Facts: Served on DC federal appeals court with Justice Clarence Thomas.
+Served on D.C. federal appeals court with Justice Clarence Thomas.

-Launched American Civil Liberties Union (ACLU) Women Rights Project.
+Launched American Civil Liberties Union (ACLU) Women's Rights Project.

 Nominated by President Bill Clinton in 1993.